susam/gitpr/README.md

 ### Delete Branch
-Once the upstream developer has merged your pull request, you may delete the topic branch from your local system as well as from your fork.
+Once the upstream developer merges your pull request, you may delete the topic branch from your local system as well as from your fork.

     git checkout master
     git branch -D TOPIC-BRANCH